 Norimaki – A roll with nori on the outside.

-Nigiri sushi – A slice of fish or other topping on a ball of rice.
+Nigiri sushi – A slice of fish or other toppings on a ball of rice.

 Okonomi-zushi – Home-style nigiri sushi.